cancel icon

 What the evidence actually says

-Current clinical guidelines suggest that benefits appear when people actually change height and alternate regularly, not when the desk is left in one fixed position.
-Simply having a standing desk doesn’t guarantee improvement; it’s the movement that matters.
+According to NICE guideline NG59 on low back pain and sciatica, benefits appear when people actually change position and alternate regularly, not when the desk is left in one fixed position.
+Simply having a standing desk doesn't guarantee improvement; it's the movement that matters.

 Good candidates for a standing desk